codersujon/Bootstrap-4-Starter-Pack/README.md

 2. jquery.mi.js
 3. popper.min.js

-and the Main index.html file is also included.
+and the main index.html file is also included.